The Easiest Way To Setup a Company in Hong Kong

 Here are the required documents for company incorporation:

-• Copies of the directors’ and shareholders’ identification documents (Hong Kong ID cards for Hong Kong residents and passports for foreigners).
+- Identification Documents: Copies of the directors’ and shareholders’ identification documents, typically Hong Kong ID cards for Hong Kong residents and passports for foreigners.

-📖 Want to learn more?
-We have a detailed guide on company formation in Hong Kong in 2024.
+Recommended read: We have a detailed guide on company formation in Hong Kong in 2024.
+It covers the full list of the required documents and useful tips you’ll want to know.

 Step 7.
 Submit to the Companies Registry